itkovian/itkovian.net/posts/2007-12-13-AFS_does_not_like_screen.markdown

 -----
-Title:  AFS does not like screen
+title:  AFS does not like screen
-Author: Andy Georges
+author: Andy Georges
-Date: December 13, 2007
+date: December 13, 2007
+tags:
 -----